Best mobile networks overview

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 Want to switch mobile phone provider but don't know where to start?
-Our latest satisfaction survey will help you make the right choice.
+Our latest satisfaction survey results will help you make the right choice.

 Find out which mobile phone networks have been rated as Recommended Providers - and see which ones you should avoid based on the views of thousands of phone users from across the country.

-In our latest satisfaction survey we spoke to more than 4,000 real customers from 14 of the biggest phone providers including EE, O2, Vodafone and Three.
+In our latest satisfaction survey we spoke to more than 4,000 customers of 14 of the biggest phone providers including EE, O2, Vodafone and Three.
 They told us exactly what they thought of their phone company, from the customer service on offer to the value for money they get.

 Three phone companies did so well that we've made them Which?
 Recommended Providers.
 The names may surprise you but all three offer good deals and great service.